mkarnowski/avi-vmc/README.md

 Variables: vmc-ctl-vars.yml
 ```

-This playbook will deploy an Avi Controller cluster within the VMC compute domain, setting the admin password, and creating the 3-node cluster is desired (recommended.)
+This playbook will deploy an Avi Controller cluster within the VMC compute domain; setting the admin password, and creating the 3-node cluster is desired (recommended.)

 <br></br>